 Battle for Shanghai

 On the morning of August 13, 10,000 Japanese troops launched their attacks against Shanghai.
-The Japanese engaged with the Chinese at the Chapei, Woosung, and Kiangwan districts.
+The Japanese engaged with the Chinese in the Chapei, Woosung, and Kiangwan districts.
 The 88th was able to hold them back with mortars and artillery.
-At 1600, the Japanese 3rd Fleet docked along the Yangtze, and Huangu Rivers began bombarding the city as this tactic had worked well in disabling Chinese defenses in 1932 and allowed for a quick victory.
+At 1600, the Japanese 3rd Fleet docked along the Yangtze, and Huangpu Rivers began bombarding the city as this tactic had worked well in disabling Chinese defenses in 1932 and allowed for a quick victory.
 This time the Chinese dispatched aircraft from Captain Gao Zhihang’s 4th Flying Group.
 The bombers provided aerial support against ground movements, while the fighter planes engaged with Japanese bombers and fighters coming from Taiwan.
 By the end of the battle, the Chinese Air Force had shot down 85 aircraft and had sunk 51 ships while, in return, they lost 91 of their own.
 With the bombing of Shanghai and the aerial combat, like the battle of Shanghai, the city’s infrastructure was destroyed and thousands of civilians died.
 Zhang, attempting to break the stalemate, launched a counterattack on August 16 by secretly closing the lines between the two positions, sneaking troops into Japanese-held buildings, and engaging in close combat fighting to overwhelm them and retake the positions.
-These were successful, goal accomplishing tactics successfully used by the Soviets in Stalingrad.
-First, it prevented naval and aerial support from targeting Chinese positions in fear of hitting their own.
+These were successful, goal-accomplishing tactics successfully used by the Soviets in Stalingrad.
+First, it prevented naval and aerial support from targeting Chinese positions for fear of hitting their own.
 Second, the Chinese troops were able to surprise and overtake the Japanese troops with grenades and torches to flush out the Japanese from the buildings and shoot any stragglers with machine gunfire.

-Japanese troops broke a door to residentials
+Japanese troops broke a door to residents

 The next day, the Japanese deployed their light tanks to counterattack the Chinese advances.
 While the Chinese were able to push back the Japanese initial advances, they could not penetrate the Japanese lines or make much progress.
 Chiang, feeling that Zhang failed to make any significant breakthroughs, decided to take control of and responsibility for the battle.
 The Chinese 36th Division arrived on August 18 at Huishan to reinforce the 87th and coordinate a tankinfantry counterattack.
 The attack aimed to break and penetrate the Japanese and continue the pressure to prevent further counterattacks.
 Unfortunately, the Chinese lacked tank-infantry coordination and their attack failed with the loss of 90 officers and 1,000 men.